vitalii-z8i/smart_append_jquery_plugin/README.md

 A jQuery plugin for appending/prepending an json-array of data to lists.
 It'll be very usefull in case, you need to inject json data (From API's, or regular AJAX-requests) into your html document.

-It supports ul, ol and dl lists
+It supports ul, ol, dl lists, and div (Inner elements will be divs as well)

 A quick example
 --------------